Main Content

 Is academic support available?

-Yes, Missouri S&T students provide homework help and tutoring to support children's academic growth before they participate in the day's ASTEM activities.
+Yes.
+Missouri S&T students provide homework help and tutoring before students participate in the day's ASTEM activities.

 How many spots are available?